apache/manifoldcf/README.txt

     1. Modify the site sources in ./src

-    2. Run "ant build" to generate the site in ./build/site.
+    2. Run "ant make-core-deps" and "ant build" to generate the site in ./build/site.
 You will need internet access (for downloading dependencies and older MCF releases), and svn 1.7+ installed.

     3. Review the site by opening ./build/site/index.html.